The Ghostley Witch

 Okay, reverse.

-"Gertrude," she corrected him sweetly as he begged ´Frau
+"Gertrude," she corrected him sweetly as he begged

-Linkmeyer´ to forgive him.
+´Frau Linkmeyer´ to forgive him.
 Another amicable slap on his knee.

 "That´s right: Gertrude."
-Klink was obviously relieved that his
+Klink was obviously relieved

-lose to a forceful lady like the general´s sister.
+would always lose to a forceful lady like the general´s sister.

-And finally, Hella could continue her primary attack: "I know I am
+And finally, Hella could continue her primary attack: "I

-needs."
+what he needs."

 Klink happily feigned enthusiasm.
-"Oh, there is no question about
+"Oh, there is no question

-that in my mind!
+about that in my mind!
 Congratulations!"

 "Danke."